 Managing Customers in Stripe

 Stripe transactions start and revolve around a object; analogous to our own 'CRM record'.
-This arrangement allows you to perform recurring charges and track multiple charges that are associated with the same customer, among other transactions.
+This arrangement allows you to perform recurring charges as well as track multiple charges that are associated with the same customer, among other transactions.

-Stripe does not require any fields for the object.
-This is because all data is related using (i.e. customer id, credit card id, etc.).
-It is strongly suggested to pass at least basic CRM data such as email address and name (full name) if they are available.
+Stripe does not require any fields for the object because all data is related using (i.e., customer id, credit card id, etc.).
+We strongly suggested that basic CRM data, such as email address and name (full name), be passed on if available.

-It is strongly recommended to save and relate Stripe's customer ID to your CRM record.
+We also strongly recommend saving and relating Stripe's customer ID to your CRM record.
 This action can be done by using models or user profiles.

-The code sample below demonstrates how you can create a customer using an API call.
+The code sample below demonstrates creating a customer using an API call.

 • URL: